Tension in Udu over declaration of Oghior community as strangers

 His words: “All historical accounts confirmed Oghior to have predated Ukpiovwin community in settling in Udu.
 So classification as strangers cannot be accepted by the people.”

-Ghaghara declared that if Oghior were pushed to the wall, the community will have no option than to declare its own kingdom outside the Udu Kingdom.
+Ghaghara declared that if Oghior were pushed to the wall, the community will have no option than to declare own kingdom outside Udu Kingdom.

 Referring to a letter earlier addressed to the Governor of Delta State dated December 28, 2020, the spokesman faulted the Local Government Chairman, Chief Jite Brown, over the delay in implementing the final report of the panel set up to look into the dispute between Oghior and Ukpiovwin.